 Step Up to The Platform

 Our turntables have been a top seller ever since we introduced them, but serious supply chain disruptions caused by COVID have prevented us from being able to keep an ample supply in stock.
 I assure you this problem is not exclusive to Como Audio.
-The delivery date is a constantly moving target, but we are hoping to have at least some in stock by mid-late July.
+The delivery date is a constantly moving target, but we are hoping to have at least some in stock sometime in August.
 If you want to be sure you will get one, get yourself on our wait list and we will contact you when they arrive.

 If you currently have or plan to purchase a Como Audio Turntable, consider the Como Audio Platform.
 The Platform fits around your Musica or Duetto and will not only save you some valuable space, it will isolate and elevate your turntable.
 This sturdy stand is made in the USA by highly skilled Amish woodworkers.
 It is finished using a power planer, saw, and sander all powered by a standby diesel generator.
 Wood biscuits, pin nails, and wood adhesive are used for the assembly, while low VOC (volatile organic compounds) paint is used.
 The wood is sourced from an Amish-owned Indiana sawmill.
 Since it is American-made, the Platform has not been hit as hard by supply chain issues like our Turntables (which are manufactured in Austria), so we have Platforms in stock and ready to ship.
 Raise your music system to a new level by adding the Como Audio Platform.
 George from Sunnyvale, CA sent us the above picture of his system along with this note: “I have very limited space for a good sound system.
 Your components were the perfect answer.
 I now have a complete sound system in a very compact space.
 It’s a constant source of pleasure and entertainment.”
 Thank you, George.